x

 • demonstrate the feasibility of recycling 45% of the plastic concentrate handled by the Comet Traitements plant into added-value thermoplastic streams by scaling up a new froth flotation/triboelectricity demonstration unit;

-• achieve a scale up of the current prototype from batch production of 150 kg/h with technology readiness level (TRL)6 to pre-commercial level of continuous production at 1 500 kg/h at TRL7.
-This will process >98%-pure polystyrene (PP), filled polypropylene (FPP) and acrylonitrile butadiene styrene (ABS) regrinds;
+• achieve a scale up of the current prototype from batch production of 150 kg/h with technology readiness level (TRL) 6 to pre-commercial level of continuous production at 1 500 kg/h at TRL7.
+This would process >98%-pure polystyrene (PP), filled polypropylene (FPP) and acrylonitrile butadiene styrene (ABS) regrinds;

 • adapt a sensor-enabled separator that can detect flame retardant plastics (FRPs) [250 kg/h throughput] and separate fibre-reinforced plastic at 250 kg/h;